-The first homes in Hampton Green and Regents Park were sold. > > The country club opens with 18 holes of championship golf. > > Golf Digest 4-star rating awarded.
+The first homes in Hampton Green and Regents Park were sold.

+The Country Club opened with eighteen holes of championship golf.

+Golf Digest 4-star rating awarded.

 Named “Best Community in the Region.”

 Thirty years later, located in what was once considered a remote locale, University Park can be found in the heart of the bustling University Parkway corridor in a setting unmatched in our area, making it one of the most sought-after communities in our region.
 The recent turnover of the community association and purchase of the Country Club in 2019 paved the way for resident stewardship and a brighter future.